How to Reverse Engineer a Polymer Clay Design Without Wasting Scrap

 The Prototype Process

-For image-based studies, prototype with scrap clay when you can, make a few quick attempts, and photograph each one so you can see what to adjust next.
+When you are working from a reference image, prototype with scrap clay when you can, take a few quick attempts, and photograph each one so you can see what to adjust next.

 Once you've analyzed all five layers, build a test piece: